 - Documented losses claims require supporting documentation, which may include receipts or invoices for services, bank or credit card statements showing fees or unreimbursed fraudulent charges, correspondence or other records showing identity theft or fraud.

-- Medical data monitoring claims require an email address in order to receive the benefit.
+- Medical data monitoring claims require an email address to receive the benefit.

 Payout options